Greetings! Hope your week is going great!

 Once you have all the hanging ribbons attached to your wreaths and all the bows are wired on, it’s time to hang them.
 Now, go get your 28 foot extension ladder and call your insurance company for a little extra life insurance.
 Kidding!
-If you have double sash windows (hope you do because that’s what this tutorial covers) lower the top sash about a foot and push your be-ribboned wreath out the top.
+If you have double sash windows like I do, lower the top sash about a foot and push your be-ribboned wreath out the top.
 Hold fast to the end of the hanging ribbon or you’ll get some extra exercise running down to the yard to fetch it back.
 I speak from experience.

 Update for 2012: Someone mentioned in the comments they just tie a knot in the end of their ribbon instead of using a pin to hold the wreath in place.
 I did that this year (2012) and it is working fine.

 1. It takes a little finagling to get the knot in the right place.
 I had to tie and untie each one a few times to get the wreath hanging at the level I wanted, but next year I won’t need to tie a knot since it will already be there.

-2. Tying a knot would probably not be a good idea if you’ll use candles in the windows some years but not every year.
+3. Tying a knot would probably not be a good idea if you’ll use candles in the windows some years but not every year.
 I hang my wreaths at a different height they years I use a candle in the window because I like have the candle visible shining through the center of the wreath.
 If I don’t use my candles, I normally let the wreaths hang a bit lower.
 Just wanted to mention this if you do something similar.
 If you have vinyl or metal windows, the knot way of hanging them may work best.